General Information on the Recruitment Process

 By law, certain persons cannot be appointed as election officers.
 For more information, refer to subsection 22(3) of the Canada Elections Act.

-Returning officers are appointed based on the merit of their qualifications and skills.
-The evaluation and selection process consists of three stages.
+Returning officers are appointed based on the merit, their qualifications and skills.
+The evaluation and selection process has three stages.

-After reviewing the selection committee's recommendations, the Chief Electoral Officer will send written confirmation of the decision to each candidate who participated in the second and third stages.
+After reviewing the Selection Committee's recommendations, the Election Officers Recruitment Team will send written confirmation of the decision to each candidate who achieved the second or third stage.

 For a more complete description of the recruitment process, please read the Process for Appointing Returning Officers.